JohanDegraeve/PCBackupUI/README.md

 # Run in Eclipse

-Strange but following needs to be in VM arguments of the run configuration ...
+Strange but I first need to build the jar, store in somewhere (in my case it's in the Downloads folder) and add following in VM arguments of the run configuration ...

 --module-path /Users/johandegraeve/Downloads/javafx-sdk-22/lib --add-modules javafx.controls,javafx.fxml -jar /Users/johandegraeve/Downloads/PCBackupUI.jar

+Then I can run and debug.

 # Run on Windows or Mac OSX